Skip to content

 let two: Int = 2;

-Equal and not equal, == !=
+Equality and inequality, == !=

 Binary equality (equal) operator == checks whether its two operands are equal, returning a result of type Bool.